rajsite/webvi-experiments/Electron/README.md

 1. Install the prerequisites
 2. Run `npm install` from a command-line in this directory
-3. Build Express.lvproject in LabVIEW NXG
+3. Build Electron.lvproject in LabVIEW NXG
 4. Run `npm start` from a command-line in this directory